-“Being aware that an issue presents a moral dimension is step 1 in being your best self.
-Step 2 is Moral Decision Making—having the ability to decide which is the right course of action once we have spotted the ethical issue.
+“Being aware that an issue presents a moral dimension is step one in being your best self.
+Step 2 is Moral Decision Making.
+Moral decision making is having the ability to decide which is the right course of action once we have spotted the ethical issue.
 Sometimes this can be very difficult, as multiple options may seem morally defensible (or, perhaps, no options seem morally acceptable).
 Sometimes people face difficult ethical choices, and it is hard to fault them too much for making a good faith choice that they think is right but turns out to be wrong.
-However, most white collar crimes–overbilling, insider trading, paying bribes, fudging earnings numbers, hiding income from the IRS, and most other activities that lead people to end up doing the perp walk on the front page of the business section–do not present intractable ethical conundrums.
+However, most white collar crimes–over-billing, insider trading, paying bribes, fudging earnings numbers, hiding income from the IRS, and most other activities that lead people to end up doing the perp walk on the front page of the business section–do not present intractable ethical conundrums.
 They are obviously wrong.
-The problem isn’t that we haven’t read enough Kant or John Stuart Mill.
+The problem is not that we haven’t read enough Kant or John Stuart Mill.

 More commonly, the problem is that we are unaware of psychological, organizational, and social influences that can cause us to make less than optimal ethical choices.
 Our ethical decision making is often automatic and instinctive.
 It involved emotions, not reasoning.
 When we think that we are reasoning to an ethical conclusion, the evidence shows that we typically are simply rationalizing a decision already made by the emotional parts of our brains.

-As a simple example, a U.S. News & World Report survey asked some people: “If someone sues you and you win the case, should he pay your legal expenses?”
+As a simple example, a U.S. News & World Report survey asked some people: “If someone sues you and you win the case, should they pay your legal expenses?”
 Eighty-five percent of the respondents thought this would be fair.
-The magazine asked others: “If you sue someone and lose the case, should you pay his costs?”
+The magazine asked others: “If you sue someone and lose the case, should you pay their costs?”
 Now, only 44% of respondents agreed, illustrating how our sense of fairness is easily influenced by self-interest.
 If we are not careful, we will not even notice how the self-serving bias influences our ethical decisions.
-Authors Bronson and Merryman report that “[i]f you’re a Red Sox fan, watching a Sox game, you’re using a different region of the brain to judge if a runner is safe than you would if you were watching a game between two teams you didn’t care about.”
-How can we combat the self-serving bias?
+Authors Bronson and Merryman report that “if you’re a Red Sox fan, watching a Sox game, you’re using a different region of the brain to judge if a runner is safe than you would if you were watching a game between two teams you didn’t care about.”
+So, how can we combat the self-serving bias?

 There is some experimental evidence that if we know about the self-serving bias, we can arm ourselves against it and minimize its effects.
 We must focus not just on being objective, but on doing what it takes to ensure that others see us as objective.
 We will naturally judge our own decisions with a sympathetic eye, but we know that others will not necessarily do so.
 So if we do what it takes to cause objective third parties to trust our judgments, we should go a long way toward overcoming the impact of the self-serving bias.